charming-art/charming/README.md

 <a name="prop-width" href="#prop-width">#</a> app.**prop**(_"width"_)

-If the renderer is not terminal, returns the width of the app in pixel.
+If the renderer is not terminal, returns the width of this app in pixel.

 ```js
 const app = cm.app();
 app.prop("width"); // 640;
 ```

-If the renderer is [terminal](#cm-terminal), returns the width of the app in cell.
+If the renderer is [terminal](#cm-terminal), returns the width of this app in cell.

 ```js
 const app = cm.app({ renderer: await cm.terminal() });